Bitter Sweet Symphony: Recording

 "Bitter Sweet Symphony" is based on a sample of a 1966 orchestral version of the Rolling Stones song "The Last Time" by the Andrew Oldham Orchestra.
-The group was overseen by Andrew Loog Oldham, an early producer and manager of the Rolling Stones, who enlisted musicians to create symphonic versions of Rolling Stones songs.
+Andrew Loog Oldham was an early producer and manager of the Rolling Stones and enlisted musicians to create symphonic versions of Rolling Stones songs.
 The strings in the sample were written and arranged by David Whitaker.

 The Verve songwriter, Richard Ashcroft, heard the Andrew Oldham Orchestra version of "The Last Time" and thought it could be "turned into something outrageous".
-The Verve sampled and looped four bars, then added dozens more tracks, including strings, guitar, percussion and several layers of vocals from Ashcroft.
-Ashcroft said he imagined "something that opened up into a prairie-music kind of sound", similar to the work of the Italian composer Ennio Morricone, and that "the song started morphing into this wall of sound, a concise piece of incredible pop music".
+The Verve sampled and looped four bars, then added dozens more tracks, including strings, guitar, percussion and layers of Aschroft's vocals.
+Ashcroft said he imagined "something that opened up into a prairie-music kind of sound", similar to the work of composer Ennio Morricone, and that "the song started morphing into this wall of sound, a concise piece of incredible pop music".
 He likened the use of the sample to golden age hip-hop: "To take something but really twist it and fuck it up into something else.
 Take it and use your imagination."

-The strings that open "Bitter Sweet Symphony" were arranged by Wil Malone, based on the melody in the sample.
+The strings were arranged by Wil Malone, based on the melody in the sample.
 Malone expanded on the melody to add "bounce" and "jump".
 The strings were recorded in Olympic Studios, London, and performed by a group of 24 players.
-Malone instructed the players to make the strings "tough" and "determined" rather than pretty or poetic.
+Malone instructed them to make the strings "tough" and "determined" rather than pretty or poetic.

 "Bitter Sweet Symphony" was produced by Youth at Olympic Studios.
 According to Youth, Ashcroft initially recorded a version with the producer John Leckie but did not proceed with it; Youth persuaded him to record another version.
 Youth said: "It was only once we'd put strings on it that he started getting excited.
 Then, towards the end, Richard wanted to chuck all the album away and start again.
 What was my reaction?
 Horror.
 Sheer horror.
 All I could say was, I really think you should reconsider."